python/peps/CONTRIBUTING.rst

-Alternatively, after pushing your branch, you can visit `https://github.com/python/peps <https://github.com/python/peps>`__, and follow the link in the yellow notification about recent changes to your branch to create a new PR.
+Alternatively, after pushing your branch, you can visit `https://github.com/python/peps <https://github.com/python/peps>`__, and follow the link in the notification about recent changes to your branch to create a new PR.
 The in-browser interface will allow you to select a PR template for your new PR.